Episode #820

 The return to base flew us over former sugarcane fields, repurposed as small farms and taro (poi) plantations.

-Because we have driven to both ends of the road at Juno, Alaska, we decided to drive to the other end of the highway that circumvents Kaua’i.
+Because we have driven to both ends of the road in Juno, Alaska, we decided to drive to the other end of the highway that circumvents Kaua’i.
 Sure enough, the road ends at Barking Sands Navel Missile Range.
 The highway begins and ends at the Na Pali Coast in both directions.

-Sunset glowed in rich oranges and reds.
+Sunset glowed in rich oranges, yellows and reds.

 The Limahuli river canyon has been occupied by descendants of original Polynesian settlers since the beginning of time.